Your Ultimate Guide to Conjugating the Vosotros Form

 (Don’t speak to them!)

-Irregular Verbs in the Vosotros Form
+Irregular Verbs in Vosotros

-The vosotros form has relatively few irregular verbs.
-Keep in mind that one-syllable verbs like dar and ver will not need an accent mark in the present tense vosotros form (dais, veis).
+One-syllable verbs like dar and ver will not need an accent mark in the present tense vosotros form (dais, veis).
 Aside from those exceptions, in the present tense you have two irregular verbs:

-(to go): vais
+Ir (to go) — vais

 In the preterite tense, almost all irregular verbs take the same irregular stem as the other forms, with the –isteis ending.
 For example, the irregular verb estar (to be) becomes estuvisteis.